craftcms/docs/docs/4.x/config/README.md

 :::

 ::: tip
-If these settings need to be changed frequently (or don’t depend on the environment), they may be a better fit for a [Global Set](../globals.md).
+If these settings need to be changed frequently, edited by a control panel user, or don’t depend on the environment, they may be a better fit for a [Global Set](../globals.md).
 :::

 ## PHP Constants

 You can define certain PHP constants that Craft will take into account as it boots up.
-Depending on your installation, you may keep these in `web/index.php` and the `craft` executable, or consolidate common values into a single file, as the [composter starter project](https://github.com/craftcms/craft) does.
+Depending on your installation, you may keep these in `web/index.php` and the `craft` CLI entry points, or consolidate common values into a single `required` file, as the [composter starter project](https://github.com/craftcms/craft) does—but they'll get picked up as long as they're set prior to calling `$app->run()`.

 ::: tip
 Constants you set in `web/index.php` will be used for web-based requests, while any you set in your root `craft` file will be used for console requests.